Other files in English here

 Creative Commons Attribution-Non-Commercial-No Derivative Works 2.5 Italy License.

-Permissions beyond the scope of this license may be available at http://www.giulioercolessi.eu/Contatti.html.
+Permissions beyond the scope of this license may be available at http://www.giulioercolessi.eu/Contatti.php.